zkemail/zk-email-verify/docs/README.md

 # ZK Email

-ZK Email is an app for you to anonymously verifiy email signatures yet mask whatever data you would like.
+ZK Email is an app for you to anonymously verify email signatures yet mask whatever data you would like.
 Each email can either be verified to be to/from specific domains or subsets of domains, or have some specific text in the body.
 These can be used for web2 interoperability, decentralized anonymous KYC, or interesting on-chain anonymity